ChisholmKyle/SublimeLinter-cppcheck-misra/README.md

 |cppcheck_max_configs|Value for cppcheck --max-configs option.
 See [`man cppcheck`](https://linux.die.net/man/1/cppcheck).|
 |ignore_rules|(Not yet implemented) List of MISRA rules to ignore.|

-In project-specific settings, '${project_folder}' can be used to specify a relative path for the `rule_texts_file` option.
+In project-specific settings, note that SublimeLinter allows [expansion variables](http://sublimelinter.readthedocs.io/en/latest/settings.html#settings-expansion).
+For example the variable '${project_path}' can be used to specify a path relative to the project folder.
 For example:

 ```
 "SublimeLinter":